akimd/bison/README-hacking.md

 Guide](https://google.github.io/styleguide/javaguide.html).
 Unfortunately
 at some point some GNU Coding Style was installed in Java, but it's an error.
 So we should for instance stop putting spaces in function calls.
 Because we are standardizing the code, it is currently inconsistent.
+Treat acronyms as words: `YYLacStack`, not `YYLACStack`.

 Use a 2-space indentation (Google) rather than 4 (Oracle).

-Don't use the "yy" prefix for public members: "getExpectedTokens", not "yyexpectedTokens" or "yygetExpectedTokens".
+Don't use the `yy` prefix for public members: `getExpectedTokens`, not `yyexpectedTokens` or `yygetExpectedTokens`.
+Keep the `yy` prefix though for private details.

 ## Commit Messages
 Imitate the style we use.
 Use `git log` to get sources of inspiration.